mapipina/us-food-holiday-planner/README.md

 **Phase 3 - Expanding Sequelize and Creating APIs**

-[ ] Set up the RESTful APIs needed by the frontend
+- ✅ Set up the RESTful APIs needed by the frontend

-[ ] Write functional tests with Jest
+- ✅ Write functional tests with Jest

-[ ] Create APIs with Express
+- ✅ Create APIs with Express and axios

 **Phase 4 - Initial Frontend Build**